Sudhendra/step1_buddy/USAGE.md

 ## Licensing

 This project is proprietary software.
 All rights are reserved, and usage is subject to the terms outlined in the USAGE.md file.
 Please read it carefully before using, copying, modifying, or distributing this software.
-For licensing inquiries, please contact [Your Contact Information].
+For licensing inquiries, please contact support@xunialabs.com.